sambhavgupta0705/asyncapi_website/markdown/docs/guides/validate.md

 In this guide, you'll learn multiple ways to validate AsyncAPI

 ## Validate AsyncAPI documents
-Validating an AsyncAPI document can mean one of two things:
 - Validation against the
 - Validation against the best practices or company governance rules also known as linting.